lammpstutorials/lammpstutorials-ebook/README.md

-# LAMMPS tutorials: the ebook
+# LAMMPS tutorials: the living ebook

 This repository contains Python scripts for converting the sphinx documentation of [LAMMPS tutorials](https://lammpstutorials.github.io/) into LaTeX.